 – Donations to charitable institutions

-Resident taxpayers can also request certain allowances if they meet the conditions of these allowances.
+Resident taxpayers can also request certain allowances if they apply.

 – Health Care